mattrush/vmlab/README.md

 # vmlab
 A simple way to manage and control virtual machines.

-# Nota Bene
+# End of project
-This project has reached the limits of what Bash can reasonably be expected to do in this domain.
-I need to store state in a database and manage many physical and virtual machines.
-I doesn't seem right to do this in Bash so I'm forking this project and renaming to vmlab2, to implement a management layer in Ruby and rewriting the hypervisor shell wrapper scripts in Posix for better (planned) hypervisor compatibility with bhyve and vmm.
+Bash is no longer the right tool for this job.

+I'm renaming this project to vmlab2, implementing it in Ruby, and re-writing the hypervisor wrappers in Posix shell for better compatibility with bhyve and vmm.

-You can look at my vmlab2 repo if you're interested.
+Development will continue at github.com/mattrush/vmlab2.

 # Features
 - Uses the virtualization capabilities present in the kernel